 In the Highlands & Islands, tourism generates around £735m and employs 20,000 people across 3,000 businesses.
 In 2016, the average occupancy for Inverness hotels was 84% (up from 80% in 2015) with the top overseas visitor markets being the US, Germany and France.

 The city is also a gateway to many of Scotland’s major tourism destinations including Culloden Battlefield, Cairngorms National Park and Urquhart Castle, located on the shores of nearby Loch Ness.
 The Visit Inverness and Loch Ness website provides a comprehensive guide to this beautiful part of Scotland and an insight into the rich history and culture of the area.
 For golfers, Castle Stuart Golf Links has rapidly established itself as one of the World’s finest golf courses, having hosted the Scottish Open championship four times (in 2011, 2012, 2013 and 2016) and in June 2016 plans were approved for the development of a new 18-hole Arnold Palmer Tribute course.
 There are a number of excellent golf courses in the surrounding area including another 3 championship venues in The Nairn Golf Club, Royal Dornoch and Spey Valley.
-The Highlands can also boast two football teams in the Scottish Premier League, a range of major fashion retailers such as M&S, Next, H&M, Debenhams and Eden Court Theatre, one of the largest multi-purpose arts venues in Scotland.
+The Highlands also has two professional football teams in the Scottish Premier and Scottish Football Leagues, a range of major fashion retailers such as M&S, Next, H&M, Debenhams and Eden Court Theatre, one of the largest multi-purpose arts venues in Scotland.